 I have been concerned about ticks/lyme for some time.
-I maintained a website under the domain name noticks.ca for several years, it is still available at http://versicolor.ca/noticks/ but it has not been updated since mid-2016.
-It contains info and links to info about preventing tick bites, and about the life history of the black-legged tick.
+I maintained a website under the domain name noticks.ca for several years, it is still available at http://versicolor.ca/noticks/ It contains info and links to info about preventing tick bites, and about the life history of the black-legged tick.
+It has not been updated since mid-2016; more recent info is given on this page.

-For a period I campaigned to have tick-repellent, permethrin-treated clothing available in Canada, also permethrin based personal insecticides.
-The former still has not happened, but Icaridin based personal insect repellents have been available for a couple of years, I believe since 2015.
+For a period I campaigned to have tick-repellent, permethrin-treated clothing available in Canada, also picaridin (Icardin) based personal insecticides.
+The former just happened (2018)* but Icaridin based personal insect repellents have been available for a few years.
 They began to appear in local drugstores in 2017 – at least that’s when I first saw them.
-They are much more effective and less hazardous than DEET based insect repellents.
+They are as effective as or more effective than DEET based insect repellents but do not have the smell of DEET, nor do they interact with (and damage) plastics and some synthetic materials as DEET can do.

 Thousands more people suffer from Lyme disease than reported: study